minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 18.10.2015 New photos added in category; Pictures of Miki
 * 18.10.2015 Updated activation post; Yoghurt bottles
 * 10.10.2015 New activation post; Turntables
 * 3.10.2015 New activation post; Cardboard spiral